rtbs-dev/text-data-spr22/homework/hw2-goals-approaches/jwoodham/PS2.md

 plt.show()
 ```

+#### Discussion
+Overall, this model appears to be doing quite well, correctly predicting the vast majority of labels pretty much across the board.
+In the multiclass, it seems that the model has particularly high precision and recall for green, and particularly high recall - though relatively lower precision - for white, although based on this confusion matrix alone the differences between colors appear to be small.
+The fact that there is a smaller number of correctly predicted blue cards relative is due to the fact that there are fewer cards overall, rather than the classifier is less accuratefor blue.
+The multilevel classifier is likewise very effective, with remarkably low numbers of false negative and positives for each class.
+I could try lemmatizing the flavor text to see if that changes the results, although I expect that could introduce more ambiguity and make the classifications less accurate.

++++

 ## Part 3: Regression?

 > Can we predict the EDHREC "rank" of the card using the data we have available?